AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/connect-set-up-service.md

 ## Configure Store Fulfillment account credentials

 After you complete the intake form, a Walmart Store Fulfillment account is created for you.
-You will receive the following credentials when they are available:
+You receive the following credentials when they are available:

 - [!DNL Merchant ID]
 - [!DNL Consumer ID]